Actipro/WPF-Controls/Documentation/topics/docking/workspace-mdi-features/working-with-documents.md

 ## Additional Document Window Properties

-Document windows have a couple additional properties that aid in their user interface presentation.
+Document windows have additional properties that aid in their user interface presentation.

 The [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow).[FileName](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow.FileName) property should be set to the full file or URL path of the document content, if appropriate.
 If this doesn't apply, leave the value `null`.